What is Elemental Mastery in Genshin Impact?

 How Elemental Mastery buffs Crystalize

-Elemental Mastery in Genshin Impact increases the damage absorption power of a shield made by Crystalize (when Geo meets any other element) by 14.7%.
+Elemental Mastery in Genshin Impact increases the damage absorption power of a shield made by Crystalize (when Geo meets any other element).
+The buff can be calculated with this formula:

 How to increase Elemental Mastery in Genshin Impact